digst/cloud/design.md

 The products used to implement the platform will likely have many features that are less desirable to have an application depend on.
 To support the principle of vendor neutrality (and its goal of moveable applications) only a subset of said features is selected and supported.

-When designing applications, Platform Consumers must make informed decissions about the use of available features of GovCloud.
+When designing applications, Platform Consumers must make informed decisions about the use of available features of GovCloud.
 Therefore planned support lifetime for each feature must be explicit.
 For technologies the vendor support and for interfaces the release plans of standard organisations should be taken into consideration.
 Platform services are more locally controlled and the support time can be agreed upon among current service users.

 Application developers may have valid reasons to use unsupported services, and often development time and the code lines can be greatly reduced by clever use of a platform.
 When applications rely on unsupported features it is important to estimate the immidiate savings and compare those with future costs in the event of unsupported features becoming unavailable.

 Unsupported features will be used and Platform Consumers should be alerted as soon as they are brought to the attention ofg the Platform Provider is aware of planned changes e.g. in updated roadmaps from technology providers.

 #### Service Level
-The selected operating model (PaaS) separates responsibilities between the Platform Provider and the Platform Consumer.
+The selected operating model (PaaS) seperates responsibilities between the Platform Provider and the Platform Consumer.
 However, in government collaboration, a running platform with a failing application is a failed public service.
 Citizens and businesses only care that the service is brought back up and not what part of government (or even private vendor) is to blame.
 As such, service levels and separation of duties are designed to support a common goal of high service availability.

 **[24/7 platform]** SIT continously monitor all services, reports swift on incidents, initiate problem solving and bring in support from external professional services when necessarry.